-- 1. Make accurate growth form classifications, and thoroughly assess each plot for the presence of qualifying growth forms. - a.
-Review current bout VST: Plot Meta-Data [PROD] records for each plot and update if any qualifying growth forms were missed during the initial survey (see SOP B.3). - b.
+- 1. Accurately classify individuals to growth form and thoroughly assess each plot for the presence of qualifying growth forms. - a.
+Review current bout VST: Plot Meta-Data [PROD] records for each plot and update if any qualifying growth forms were missed during the initial survey (see SOP C). - b.
 Communicate with Science if changes to nested subplot size are required. - 2.
-Map, measure, and tag new stems that now meet mapping and tagging requirements (see SOP B.4 and SOP B.5). - a.
+Map and tag new stems that now meet mapping and tagging requirements (see SOP D). - a.
 Collect new mapping and tagging data in the VST: Mapping and Tagging [PROD] app. - 3.
 Determine which structure measurements are required for each qualifying individual in the plot, and collect repeatable data from consistent locations on stems. - a.
+The measurements required for an individual are dependent on the assigned growthForm (Table 9).
 Check for changes in required measurements based on changes in growth form through time e.g., 'sap' grows to 'smt'. - b.
 Collect data from all individuals with DBH ≥ 10 cm, regardless of stem density i.e., do NOT use nested subplots for trees ('sbt' or 'mbt'). - c.
-Record data in the VST: Apparent Individuals [PROD] and VST: Shrub Groups [PROD] applications.
+Record data in the VST: Apparent Individuals [PROD] and VST: Shrub Groups [PROD] applications. - d.
+Consult the 'Manual for Fulcrum Application: TOS Vegetation Structure [PROD] All SOPs' for data entry details (RD[14]).